-- 5. Provider Directories.
-The MCOP's provider directory shall include all MCOP-contracted providers as well as certain non-contracted providers as specified by ODM with the exception of independent providers and those providers operating under single case agreements.
-At the time of ODM's review, the information listed in the MCOP's provider directory for all MCOP contracted providers shall exactly match the data currently on file in the ODM MCPN, or other designated process. - a.
-The MCOP's provider directory shall utilize a format specified by ODM.
-The directory may be region-specific or include multiple regions; however, the providers within the directory shall be divided by region, county, and provider type, in that order.
-The directory shall also specify the following when available and applicable: - i.
-Provider's name as well as any group affiliation; - ii.
+- ii.
 Provider's street addresses; - iii.
 Provider's telephone numbers; - iv.
 Provider's website URL; - v.
 Provider's specialty; - vi.
 Indication of the provider's office/facility accessibility and accommodations (e.g. offices, exam room(s), and equipment); - vii.
 Indication of whether the provider is accepting new members; - viii.
 Indication of the provider's linguistic capabilities, including the specific language(s) offered, including ASL, and whether they are offered by the provider or a skilled medical interpreter at the provider's office; - ix.
 Provider's cultural competence training status; and - x.
 How members may obtain directory information in alternate formats that takes into consideration the special needs of eligible individuals including but not limited to, visually-limited, LEP, and LRP eligible individuals. - b.
 Printed Provider Directory.
-Prior to executing a provider agreement with ODM, the MCOP shall develop a printed provider directory that complies with requirements set forth in Section 2.12.5.2 of the Three-Way and is prior-approved by ODM.
+The MCOP's printed provider directory shall be prior-approved by ODM.
 Once approved, in accordance with 42 CFR 438.10, this directory may be updated with provider additions or deletions by the MCOP without ODM prior-approval; however, a copy of the revised directory (or inserts) shall be submitted to ODM prior to distribution to members.
 Any revisions to the printed provider directory format must be approved by ODM before distribution. - c.
 Internet Provider Directory.
 The MCOP is required to have an internet-based provider directory available in a format prior approved by ODM.
 This internet directory shall allow members to electronically search for MCOP panel providers based on name, provider type, and geographic proximity.
 If the MCOP has one internet-based directory for multiple populations, each provider shall include a description of which population they serve.
 Any revisions to the internet provider directory format must be approved by ODM before implementation.
 If the MCOP receives updated provider information, this directory shall be updated in accordance with the timeframes listed in 42 CFR 438.10.